FLC-QU-hep/CaloClouds-3/README.md

 - The consistency distillation is based on: https://github.com/openai/consistency_models/
 - The PointWise Net is adapted from: https://github.com/luost26/diffusion-point-cloud
 - Code base for our CaloClouds (1) model: https://github.com/FLC-QU-hep/CaloClouds
 - Code used for lazy operations on h5py arrays is from: https://github.com/catalystneuro/lazy_ops It is not installed from a repository because a bug fix was needed, and the maintainer cannot be reached.
 For simplicities sake, the relevant patched file is in `pointcloud/externals/lazy_ops` along with the licence file for the code.
+(This is currently not in use, and may be removed from future releases.)